JohnSnowLabs/spark-nlp/docs/en/transformer_entries/XlnetEmbeddings.md

 **Paper abstract:**

-''With the capability of modeling bidirectional contexts, denoising autoencoding based pretraining like BERT achieves better performance than pretraining approaches based on autoregressive language modeling.
+*With the capability of modeling bidirectional contexts, denoising autoencoding based pretraining like BERT achieves better performance than pretraining approaches based on autoregressive language modeling.
 However, relying on corrupting the input with masks, BERT neglects dependency between the masked positions and suffers from a pretrain-finetune discrepancy.
 In light of these pros and cons, we propose XLNet, a generalized autoregressive pretraining method that